ACRS 2025

 Seagrass Meadow Mapping in the Bay of Bengal Using Machine Learning and Remote Sensing

-(1) Department of Information Technology, St. Josephs College of Engineering, Chennai, India
+(1) Student, Department of Information Technology, St. Josephs College of Engineering, Chennai, India

 *email:vimalathitthan[at]stjosephs.ac.in